vbmaq/nighteyes/README.md

 ## Running

-To run the pipeline on the Chugh et al. dataset, first download their dataset here: https://www.eecg.utoronto.ca/~jayar/datasets/xreyetrack.html
+To run the pipeline on the Chugh et al.[3] dataset, first download their dataset here: https://www.eecg.utoronto.ca/~jayar/datasets/xreyetrack.html

 Then run the following (adjust file paths where necessary):